 Amateur Photographer verdict

-Stepping back one generation from the latest Samsung Galaxy S24 Ultra, we’ve got the S23 Ultra.
-Due to how quickly prices drop for Samsung models compared to iPhones, you can already pick this up for around half the price it would have been at new – showing things do indeed come to those who wait.
+Due to how quickly prices drop for Samsung models compared to iPhones, you can already pick this up for around $300-$600/ £300-£600 less than new, showing things do indeed come to those who wait.

-And the better news is that the S23 Ultra is still one of the best smartphones you can currently buy, regardless of it not being current.
-It boasts a quad-camera setup, with one of them being a whopping 200MP, alongside an ultrawide and two different zoom lenses – one offering 3x and another offering 10x.
+And the better news is that the S25 Ultra is still one of the best smartphones you can currently buy.
+It boasts a quad-camera setup, with one of them being a whopping 200MP, alongside an ultra-wide and two different zoom lenses – one offering 3x and another offering 5x.
 Other high-end specifications include 8K video, a fantastic display and a super-fast processor.

 More importantly, of course, we found it delivered fantastic image quality in a wide range of different shooting situations.
 It’s also got a nicely comprehensive shooting app, with an array of different modes and functions.
 Another neat feature of this series is the included stylus, which you can use to remotely trigger the shutter release – useful for group selfies and so on.

-If you don’t mind the larger sized models, then you can also consider the S22 Ultra, and the S21 Ultra.
-They’re now two-three generations old but make for perfectly fine camera phones, with prices starting at as little as £300.
+If you don’t mind the larger sized models, then you can also consider the S23 Ultra, S22 Ultra, and the S21 Ultra.
+They are now up to five generations old but make for perfectly fine camera phones, with prices starting at as little as £300.

-Read our full review of the Samsung Galaxy S23 Ultra here.
+Read our full review of the Samsung Galaxy S25 Ultra here.

 Also consider: